 We hold information past and present on children/young people who have been referred to the Service for specialist support, guidance or advice regarding SEN/ALN.

 The above information will be provided by a range of services including:

 - Child/young person directly (e.g. during support sessions)

 - Parents/guardians (e.g. when we consult with them about the child/young person’s referral to the service and discuss the support the child/young person requires etc.)

-- Schools (e.g. progress in class, how any additional needs are affecting school, support required)
+- Schools (e.g. progress in class, how any additional learning needs are affecting school, support required)

 - Other services within the Local Authority (e.g. Children’s Services)